Skip to Content

 notice a tremor, observe it carefully and note what seems to make it better or

 worse before calling your doctor.
+There are some differences between essential tremor and tremor caused by Parkinson's disease.
 If a cause is discovered, the

 disease will be treated rather than the tremor.